Privacy and permissions in CRM: how to build a policy

 And I don’t mean you should just sit around a table and chat about what your policy should be.
 Ok, you probably will do that.
 But once you’ve finished that very important chat, you really should document the policy and store it with all your other business management policies.
 It should sit right alongside your disaster preparedness and GDPR plans.

-Having a privacy and permissions policy for your CRM and other systems is just as important.
+A privacy and permissions policy for your CRM and other systems is just as important.
 It’s your business data.
 And being able to say who can do what with it.

 Step 1: Identify the data